 JxJ, the Edlavitch DCJCC’s film and music program is excited to announce the launch of a first-of-its-kind Jewish Film Fund.
 The Matthew Harris Ornstein JxJ Short Film Fund aims to create new opportunities for filmmakers in the United States to encourage and support the production and exhibition of short films on themes that engage with Jewish life, history, and culture.

 The Fund will support two emerging filmmakers over the course of one year.
-Applications are now open and the two winners will be announced in August.
-The winners will work with JxJ artistic leaders and mentors to finalize and produce their films over the span of September, 2024, through April, 2025.
-The two films will then premiere as feature screenings at the 2025 JxJ Festival.
+This is a grant specifically for those who have not started any sort of production on their film.
+Applications are now open and the two winners will be announced in July.
+The winners will work with JxJ artistic leaders and mentors to finalize and produce their films over the span of September, 2025, through April, 2026.
+The two films will then premiere as feature screenings at the 2026 JxJ Festival.

 Acceptable genres include narrative, documentary, or animated films.
 Submissions must contain an essence of Jewishness as represented by theme, history or culture.
-Two filmmaking teams will be awarded $16,000 each to make a short film up to 10 minutes in length.
+Two filmmaking teams will be awarded $16,000 each to make a short film under 15 minutes in length.
 Please present a proposal of a maximum of two pages detailing your project using the submission link below and ready full requirements below.

 Questions?
 Contact info@jxjdc.org